creoapp/documentation/docs/drafts/Button.md

 alert.show()
 ```

-### Most important properties
+### Properties
 Several UI aspects can be configured in the `Button` class but the `Title` and `Style` are the most populars to be configured.
-- `TItle`: you can specify a button’s title as a plain string or attributed string.
+- `Title`: you can specify a button’s title and customize its typographic properties.
 - `Style`: specifies the style of a button.

 ![The `Button` styles](images/button4.png)